juicedata/juicefs/docs/en/administration/metadata_dump_load.md

 This command automatically handles conflicts due to the inclusion of files from different points in time, recalculates the file system statistics (space usage, inode counters, etc.), and finally generates a globally consistent metadata in the database.
 Alternatively, if you want to customize some of the metadata (be careful), you can try to manually modify the JSON file before loading.

 :::tip
-To ensure the security of object storage secretKey and sessionToken, the secretKey and sessionToken in the backup file obtained by `juicefs dump` is changed to "removed".
-Therefore, after the 'juicefs load' is executed to restore it to the metadata engine, you need to use `juicefs config --secret-key xxxx META-URL` to reset secretKey.
+To ensure the security of object storage secret key and session token, the secret key and session token in the backup file obtained by `juicefs dump` is changed to "removed".
+Therefore, after the `juicefs load` is executed to restore it to the metadata engine, you need to use `juicefs config --secret-key xxxx META-URL` to reset secret key.
 :::

 ### Metadata Migration Between Engines